DNR: Opening weekend deer harvest up 2.3% from 2019

 The DNR said it had sold 559,591 licenses that allow hunters to take a deer with a gun as of midnight Monday.
 The agency did not include how many gun licenses had been sold over the same period last year in its release.

-Wisconsin has averaged about three opening weekend firearm-related incidents over the last decade, DNR officials said.
+Wisconsin has averaged about three opening weekend incidents over the last decade, DNR officials said.